-Overall, outpatient services decline by 19 percent from FY 2015 to FY 2016.
+Overall, outpatient services declined by 26 percent from FY 2016 to FY 2017.
 Different than emergency and inpatient services, almost all hospitals saw a decline or steady level of outpatient services overall.
-Proportionally, there is a shift towards traditional charity care patients, but this shift is less predominant than other types of services.
+Proportionally, there is a shift towards HSF charity care patients.
 Outpatient services may be more utilized by HSF patients compared to inpatient and emergency services proportionately, due to their medical home model and increased access to primary and specialty care.

-Figure 15: Outpatient Charity Care Services, by HSF and Traditional Charity Care11
+Figure 15: Outpatient Charity Care Services, by HSF and Traditional Charity Care10

-$^{^{11}}$ ZSFG figures are not to scale in attempts to fit onto the page.
+$^{^{10}}$ ZSFG figures are not to scale in attempts to fit onto the page.